 Hi Everyone,

-I’m so sorry these pearls are so late.
+I’m sorry these pearls are so late.
 I wrote two pearls and they just vanished.
 I will be getting IT work for sure.

 2) We’re helping ourselves “not feel cheated” because “everyone” is having desserts after dinner.
+We’ll have dessert too, but in the morning.

 Pearl Two